Detailed content of our market study

 3.1 Distribution through supermarkets, chains and independent restaurateurs

-For both sushi and fast food chains, the model par excellence is the franchise.
+For both sushi and fast-food chains, franchising is the model par excellence.
 As explained on the Toute la franchise website, the overall investment consists of an entry fee and the purchase of equipment, financed by a personal contribution and a loan.
-The restaurant then pays several types of royalty ...
+The restaurant then pays several types of royalty to the franchisor.
+The operating royalty (***) represents a percentage of the franchisee's sales paid to the franchisor.
+The advertising royalty is similar to the operating royalty, but with the special feature that the franchisor cannot make any profit from it: it only serves to contribute to communication and advertising costs, on a national or local scale.

 3.3 The competitive landscape for sushi sales in supermarkets